Frequently Asked Questions

 What is a baseline assessment?

-A CEM baseline assessment is simply a tool to help teachers and students find out what the student already knows and can do at a single moment in time.
+A baseline assessment is simply a tool to help teachers and students find out what the student already knows and can do at a single moment in time.

 A baseline assessment is usually used at the start of a course of study, to give teachers an understanding of the student on entry to their school, year group or class.
 The information is then used to inform teaching and learning to best support the student’s abilities and help them to reach their full academic potential.